usagov/usagov-2021/cypress/README.md

 ### Visual Testing
 Similar to a11y testing, the visual testing scripts loop through page urls stored in `subpaths.json`.
 It takes a screenshot of each page and runs a comparison with the existing baseline screenshot with commands from the `cypress-image-diff` plugin.

 All screenshot images are stored in the `/cypress-visual-screenshots` directory.
+Subdirectories:
-Baseline screenshots (what the page should look like) are stored in the `/baseline` subdirectory, new screenshots (what the page actually looks like currently after new changes have been applied) are stored in the `/comparison` subdirectory, and images highlighting the differences (if any) between the baseline and new screenshots are stored in the `/diff` subdirectory.
+* `/baseline`: what the page should look like
+* `/comparison`: new screenshots of what the page actually looks like after new changes have been applied
+* `/diff`:images highlighting the differences (if any) between the baseline and new screenshots

 To learn more about using the screenshot plugin visit the [cypress-image-diff documentation](https://github.com/uktrade/cypress-image-diff).

 <!-- BUGS -->
 ## Bugs, (Test) Failures, and Work in Progress

+### Conditional Visual Testing
+Verifies if a certain element or part of the page looks correct after a certain action is performed.

+Example: checking an accordion looks correct both before and after it's been expanded.

+Currently the only conditional visual testing script is `cypress/e2e/visual/home_page_visual.cy.js`

 <!-- NEXT STEPS -->
 ## Next Steps